Johnny Buchler

 John Ulrich "Johnny" Buchler (7 April 1930 – 1 August 2017) was a South African rugby union player, most often playing as a fullback.
 Buchler played club rugby for West Rand and provincial rugby for Transvaal.
 He won ten caps for the South African national team (the Springboks), appearing in just one losing game.
-Bulcher was part of the 1951–52 South Africa rugby tour of Great Britain, Ireland and France which lost only once in 31 matches, winning all five international Tests.
+Buchler was part of the 1951–52 South Africa rugby tour of Great Britain, Ireland and France which lost only once in 31 matches, winning all five international Tests.
 He was noted for his reliable defensive play.

 Personal history

 Buchler was born in Johannesburg, South Africa in 1930.
 At the time of the 1951 tour of Great Britain, Bulcher was a compound assistant on a Rand mine, having previously been a clerk.
 Buchler was a strict Baptist, and a lay preacher.

 He died on 1 August 2017.
 Buchler suffered with cardiac and bodily ailments for many years.